What is an Employee Criminal Background Check & Criminal Records Search?

 - Turnaround time: 24 to 72 hours (average is 44 hours)

 Statewide Level Criminal Records Search

-Some states provide automated access to court records.
+Some states provide automated access to court records via a text search function.
 We report employee criminal records in those states where such data are deemed complete, consistent, accurate, and current, and where all counties within the state participate in real-time reporting of information.
 Other states which claim to offer a “statewide” records search do not meet the above requirements.
 Information contained in these databases is not considered compliant with state or federal laws with regard to use for employment purposes.
 We do not recommend the use of these statewide criminal background searches as stand-alone research for employment screening purposes.
 Still other states release statewide information via submission of fingerprints.
 Results can often take several weeks or more to obtain and then can only be obtained for specific, state regulated uses.

 - Turnaround time: 15 minutes to 72 hours

 There are many crimes that a potential employee may have committed that don’t necessarily fall under local laws; they fall under federal jurisdiction.
 These crimes may include: tax evasion, embezzlement, counterfeiting, bank robbery and many other “white collar” crimes.
 This employee criminal background check search lists criminal filings in any of the nation’s federal district courts.

 - Turnaround time: 24 to 72 hours (average is 42 hours)

 National Criminal Records/Sex Offender Database Search